nuejs/www/blog/introducing-nue-css/index.md

 [image.tall]
   small: /img/css-architecture.png
   large: /img/css-architecture-big.png
+  size: 720 × 556

-With Nue your design is fully controlled by designers.
-There is no way an engineers or content person can break the design with ad-hoc ideas and inline styles.
+With Nue, your design is fully controlled by designers.
+There is no way an engineer or content person can break the design with ad-hoc ideas and inline styles.

-The content of your pages is isolated from styling an logic.
+The content of your pages is isolated from styling and logic.
 This way, non-technical people can create content without breaking things up.
 And because of the isolated styling: the generated content automatically adapts to your design system.
 That is: all your current and future pages will automatically inherit the correct design without extra effort.

 ## Do more with less